MethodsAndPractices/vsteam/.docs/synopsis/Set-VSTeamSetting.md

-Modifies the settings for Bug behavior, visible boards, iterations displayname and description for a project team.
+Modifies the Bug-behavior, visible boards, iterations, display-name and description configured for a project team.